Tobacco production in the Philippines: History

 Tobacco came to the Philippines in 1592, when the Spanish Galleon San Clemente arrived in Manila carrying 50 kilos of Cuban tobacco seeds that were part of the Manila-Acapulco trade route.
 It is said that the first seeds were planted by Catholic Friars in Cagayan Valley.
 With a climate similar to the Vuelta Abajo region in Pinar del Rio, Cuba, the crop began to flourish and a new source of income was introduced to Spain.

-In 1872, the tobacco monopoly was established, and the Filipinos, especially in the Ilocos and Cagayan Valley were forced to plant tobaccos and were given a specific quote to produce.
+In 1780, the tobacco monopoly was established, and the Filipinos, especially in the Ilocos and Cagayan Valley were forced to plant tobaccos and were given a specific quota to produce.
 Initially, tobacco farmers were treated fairly, but in the end, they abhorred tobacco because of the abuses committed by the Spaniards as they were forced to grow this crop.
-The monopoly did not only force the people, especially those from the north and Cagayan to grow tobacco but compelled them to produce more than what their piece of land could yield.
+The monopoly did not only force the people, especially those from the north and Cagayan, to grow tobacco but compelled them to produce more than what their piece of land could yield.

 In 1882, the tobacco monopoly was abolished, but the knowledge in growing the crop remained.
 Until its reintroduction in the early 1900s, tobacco is grown for home consumption and by those who learned to smoke.
 Later on, the tobacco industry again flourished and new types were introduced.